pmndrs/react-three-fiber/readme.md

     npm install three react-three-fiber

-React-three-fiber is a small React renderer for Threejs on the web and react-native.
-Why, you might ask?
-React was made to drive complex tree structures, it makes just as much sense for Threejs as for the DOM.
-Building a dynamic scene graph becomes so much easier because you can break it up into declarative, re-usable components with clean, reactive semantics.
-This also opens up the ecosystem, you can now apply generic packages for state, animation, gestures and so on.
+React-three-fiber is a renderer for Threejs on the web and react-native.
+Why?
+Building a dynamic scene graph becomes so much easier when you can break it up into declarative, re-usable, reactive components.
+It also opens up the ecosystem, you can apply generic packages for state, animation, gestures and so on.
+This is less of an abstraction and more of a pure reconciler (think react-dom in relation to HTML).
+It does not target a specific Threejs version nor does it need updates when Threejs alters, adds or removes features, it won't change any specifics or rules, and there are zero limitations.

 # What it looks like ...